-Vercel AI SDK + Veto
+Vercel AI SDK runtime authorization

-What are Vercel AI SDK guardrails?
+What is Vercel AI SDK runtime authorization?

 The problem: agents that can do anything